 A number of text area functions are controlled by/stored as attributes.
 These are system attributes mostly in the TextFormat and Textual groups.
 It is important to note that all text is styled.
 Thus these note-scoped attribute values controlling the text font and size have no further effect once the text area is first edited.
 However, the Format -> Style submenu has option for resetting selected text back to the attribute stored values.

 To set non-inherited font face (the 'name' of the font) or size or colour use the OS Fonts dialog.
 Styling like bold, italic, or underline use normal macOS shortcuts and can also be accessed via the Format menus, as can things like sub-/super-script, and enabling rulers and tab-bars.
+From v9.1.0, colour and highlights may also be set via attributes.

 Displaying note text in map view icons